 Banded oscillators fluctuate above and below two bands that signify extreme price levels.
 The lower band represents oversold readings and the upper band represents overbought readings.
 These set bands are based on the oscillator and change little from security to security, allowing the users to easily identify overbought and oversold conditions.
 The Relative Strength Index (RSI) and the Stochastic Oscillator are two examples of banded oscillators.
 (Note: The formulas and rationale behind RSI and the Stochastic Oscillator are more complicated than those for MACD and ROC.
 As such, calculations are addressed in separate articles.)

 For RSI, the bands for overbought and oversold are usually set at 70 and 30 respectively.
-A reading greater than 70 would be considered overbought and a reading below 30 would be considered oversold.
-For the Stochastic Oscillator, a reading above 80 is overbought and a reading below 20 oversold.
+A reading greater than 70 would be considered overbought, while a reading below 30 would be considered oversold.
+For the Stochastic Oscillator, a reading above 80 is overbought, while a reading below 20 is oversold.
 Even though these are the recommended band settings, certain securities may not adhere to these ranges and might require more fine-tuning.
 Making adjustments to the bands is usually a judgment call that will reflect a trader's preferences and the volatility of the security.

 Many, but not all, banded oscillators fluctuate within set upper and lower limits.
 The Relative Strength Index (RSI) is range-bound by 0 and 100 and will never go higher than 100 or lower than zero.
 The Stochastic Oscillator is another oscillator with a set range and is bound by 100 and 0 as well.
 However, the Commodity Channel Index (CCI) is an example of a banded oscillator that is not range bound.